Cénacle

 Cénacle is the name given to a Parisian literary group of varying constituency that began about 1826 to gather around Charles Nodier.
 The group sought to revive in French literature the old monarchical spirit, the spirit of medieval mystery and spiritual submission.
 The chief members were Vigny and the brothers Deschamps.
 They were soon joined by Lamartine, Hugo, and Sainte-Beuve, who describes the group as "royalists by birth, Christians by convention and a vague sentimentality."
-Their organ was La Muse Française.
-Musset, Mérimée, and the elder Dumas were involved within the Cénacle, too.
-Time and the revolution of 1830 wrought changes in the attitudes of the members of Cénacle.
-Théophile Gautier and Gérard de Nerval were attracted to the group at the time of the revolution, but the reasons for the existence of the Cénacle dissolved.
-The group lost its reason for existence with the triumph of Hugo's Hernani (1830).
+Other notable participants included Alfred de Musset, Prosper Mérimée, and Alexandre Dumas the Elder.
+Over time, particularly following the Revolution of 1830, the members’ attitudes evolved.
+Théophile Gautier and Gérard de Nerval joined the group around this period, but the original purpose of the Cénacle gradually faded, culminating with the success of Hugo’s Hernani in 1830.
+The group also included women, such as the writer Louise Crombach.